JahongirHamidov/JahongirHamidov/README.md

 - 🔭 I’m currently learning Data Structures & Algorithms
 - 🌱 I like learning New Technologies and AI
 - 💬 Feel free to contact and ask any questions
-- ⚡ Facts: Leader and Smart | Hard Worker
+- ⚡ Facts: I love AstroPhysics, Economy, NeuroScience and AI

 ### Connect with me: